 Students may need access to various assistive technologies to complete their examinations.
 These could include screen readers, text-to-speech software, screen enlargers, dictation software as well other access tools.

-Scheduling Exam in Disability Services
+Scheduling Exam in the Center for Accessibility and Disability Resources

 1. Students are encouraged to check their syllabus and schedule their exam/quiz appointments for the entire semester in advance.